Mid-Atlantic Symphony Orchestra: Elizabeth Loker International Concerto Competition

 The annual Elizabeth Loker International Concerto Competition, established in the 2019–2020 season, discovers and develops young musical talent worldwide.
 Musicians, aged 12 to 25, vie for 3 spots as solo finalists for the competition.
 Each finalist performs with the MSO's full orchestra.
-The 2025 competition includes young soloists representing 27 states and 9 countries.
+For the last three seasons, 398 young musicians, representing 27 states and 16 countries, have competed.
 In addition to playing with the orchestra, the three finalists are awarded cash prizes for 1st, 2nd, and 3rd place, as well as for the audience-favorite.
-The competition's name honors Elizabeth Loker (1948-2015) for her years of dedication to the MSO.
+The competition's name honors Elizabeth Loker (1948–2015) for her years of dedication to the MSO.

 Honors

 Maryland State Senator Adelaide C. Eckardt honored the MSO in December, 2022, with an 'Official Citation of the Senate of Maryland' for the orchestra's 25 years of enriching the cultural life of the Mid-Atlantic Region.

-The Yale School of Music recognized the orchestra’s efforts in introducing school-age children to instrumental music with the '2016 Distinguished Educator Award' to JoFran Falcon (1930-2022), then MSO’s vice president of education and outreach.
+The Yale School of Music recognized the orchestra's efforts in introducing school-age children to instrumental music with the '2016 Distinguished Educator Award' to JoFran Falcon (1930–2022), then MSO's vice president of education and outreach.

 MSO Legacy Awards

 The annual MSO Legacy Awards are presented to individuals who have demonstrated exceptional dedication and support to advancing classical music and the arts in the Mid-Atlantic region, thereby fostering a legacy for future generations.
+In addition to regional recognition, in the 2024-2025 season, MSO established a National Legacy Award to recognize individuals who have demonstrated "...a profound and lasting impact on the arts at a national level".
+The recipient of the national award for the 2025-2026 season was world-renowned mezzo-soprano Denyce Graves.